 In 1993, an American company produced their own version of Speed Racer, called The New Adventures of Speed Racer, which was an attempt to cast the franchise in a contemporary style.
 This new version did not resonate with viewers, and the series only lasted for 13 episodes.

-In 1997, a new Speed Racer series was produced in Japan, and a new version for the U.S. that was based off this series was produced by DiC in 2002.
+In 1997, a new Speed Racer series was produced in Japan, and a new version for the United States that was based off this series was produced by DiC in 2002.
 Speed Racer X aired during Nickelodeon’s short-lived action block called “Slam.”
 The series was discontinued after a few weeks, when Nickelodeon suddenly pulled all the “Slam” programs off the air.

 A live-action movie directed by the Wachowskis was released in May 2008, and a new animated series (Speed Racer: The Next Generation, which focuses on the sons of Speed Racer) also debuted on the Nicktoons Network in May 2008.
 This new series only lasted for two seasons.

 Speed Racer is an anime classic.
 The stories themselves are interesting to watch, and the viewer finds themselves rooting for Speed in each race that he enters.
 However, as the series goes on, some of the story premises become stranger and stranger.
 And I also have to say that I tend to enjoy the earlier episodes in the series more than I do the later episodes.